 Mealybugs are easy to deal with.
 They are susceptible to most pesticides, horticultural oils, insecticidal soaps, alcohol wipes, and systemic pesticides.

-First, give the plant a wipedown, taking care to wipe off that cottony-looking substance off.
-Mealybug powder actually repels the pesticides and protects the eggs and wiping clears the way, making pesticides more effective.
-Insufficient wiping may result in reinfestation.
-Follow the instructions on your pesticide.
-Always dilute your pesticide with water and mix in a spray bottle that’s clearly labelled “FOR PLANT PESTS ONLY”.
+First, give the plant a wipe down, taking care to wipe off that cottony-looking substance.
+You can even use q-tips and rubbing alcohol to spot-treat any that are visible first.
+Mealybug powder actually repels pesticides and protects the eggs and wiping clears them way, making pesticides more effective.
+Insufficient wiping may result in re-infestation.
+Next, you can spray down the plant with neem oil or an insectidicial soap of your choosing that lists Mealybugs as a target pest.

-Spray the plant to drench it.
-We’re talking the undersides of the leaves and every possible nook and cranny where mealybugs can hide.
-Unthorough spraying can lead to reinfestation.
-Reassess and reapply once every day for about 9 days (that's 3 separate spray sessions).
+Spray the entire plant until run-off, focusing on the undersides of the leaves and every possible nook and cranny where mealybugs can hide.
+Unthorough spraying can lead to re-infestation.
+Reassess and reapply once every 3 days for about 9 days (that's 3 separate spray sessions).
 After that, your mealybugs should be out of sight.

 Plant pests are annoying but harmless to humans and pets.
 They are relatively easy to be rid of with a few simple solutions.
 When treating your plant for pests, be sure to give them time to recover.
 Be sure to check out our articles on how to get rid of fungus gnats, spider mites, and scale.